cs-4241-2024/a3-persistence/README.md

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include:

 The goal of the applciation is too log in with a saved user to a website with a mongodb connection and working cookies.
 There is also some middlewear implementation for failed logins.
 The user is "arayah" and the password is "Shadow2416".
-I have a style.css sheet but could not figure out why it was not being applied.
+When you are logged in you will see my second form from A2.
+You can interact with it, but after htting "Add" it will break the site.

 ## Technical Achievements